Linguistic-Antipatterns/linguistic-antipatterns.github.io/content/antipatterns/incorrect_associated_spec.md

 * A function called `validate` will raise an exception or return some kind of error value if its input is somehow invalid.

-As one example, the name `connect` strongly implies that it creates a connection object which will be shared across future requests.
+As an example of this antipattern, the name `connect` strongly implies that it creates a connection object which will be shared across future requests.
 However, this is not what `Database.connect` does in Ktorm, a Kotlin library for building typesafe SQL queries.
 While the [docs recommend](https://www.ktorm.org/en/connect-to-databases.html#Connect-with-a-URL) writing

 ```kotlin